Screen Two; Writer: AFN Clarke; Director: Alan Clarke; Producer: Terry Coles

 Using the Televising Terrorism methodology, we might wonder whether the above quotations make both Contact and Who Dares Wins examples of the official perspective, with Who Dares Wins moving most clearly into the harder-line populist category.
 However, Contact is a very different film from Who Dares Wins, and in the context of my reading of the film within Alan Clarke’s Northern Ireland pieces as a whole, the finished version might be placed within the terms of the alternative perspective (perhaps even the oppositional, if we take some of the discussions in Psy-Warriors as a cue to read its depiction of silence, absence and circularity).
 I won’t go into those perspective distinctions too much here because these are questions for students of terrorism in the media to tackle.

 Its appearance at the very beginning of the Screen Two strand makes it even more significant.
-Writing in The Listener a few weeks after Contact was broadcast, Mike Campbell noted that “the traditional studio ‘play’” was being replaced by Film on Four and “its BBC2 rival Screen Two“.61 Elsewhere in my book I talk about the institutional noises in defence of the television studio as a space for radical, distinctive work – Clarke’s Psy-Warriors is held up by the BBC as an example – so I mention Campbell’s piece not to unproblematically accept the narrative of cinema replacing studio drama in the 1980s but to note his observation that “the semantics” of words like play and film “didn’t matter much” in the days of Cathy Come Home which “clearly belonged neither to the cinema nor to the theatre” but the rise of Screen Two and Screen One (even their names) meant “new definitions seem to be called for”.62 Given that I’ve used the word “film” throughout this essay, this is a point I have to make room for.
-Films made for television were “a distinctive art-form in their own right”, but that television was increasingly “reluctant to accept that it can be an autonomous medium, influenced by but not dependent upon others”.63 These are issues for another day, but I raise them because of Campbell’s choice of examples: “The two outstanding contributions so far – Alan Clarke’s Contact and Mike Leigh’s Four Days in July – significantly both drew on television’s strengths in order to extend its range.”64 At a time when “television’s new commitment to film is essentially a hybrid form”, a “compromise” between cinema and television.
-For Campbell, works like Contact and David Pirie’s Rainy Day Women show that cinema, as well as television, could benefit from television remembering its “televisuality”.65
+Writing in The Listener a few weeks after Contact was broadcast, Mike Campbell noted that “the traditional studio ‘play'” was being replaced by Film on Four and “its BBC2 rival Screen Two“.62 Elsewhere in my book I talk about the institutional noises in defence of the television studio as a space for radical, distinctive work – Clarke’s Psy-Warriors is held up by the BBC as an example – so I mention Campbell’s piece not to unproblematically accept the narrative of cinema replacing studio drama in the 1980s but to note his observation that “the semantics” of words like play and film “didn’t matter much” in the days of Cathy Come Home which “clearly belonged neither to the cinema nor to the theatre” but the rise of Screen Two and Screen One (even their names) meant “new definitions seem to be called for”.63 Given that I’ve used the word “film” throughout this essay, this is a point I have to make room for.
+Films made for television were “a distinctive art-form in their own right”, but that television was increasingly “reluctant to accept that it can be an autonomous medium, influenced by but not dependent upon others”.64 These are issues for another day, but I raise them because of Campbell’s choice of examples: “The two outstanding contributions so far – Alan Clarke’s Contact and Mike Leigh’s Four Days in July – significantly both drew on television’s strengths in order to extend its range.”65 At a time when “television’s new commitment to film is essentially a hybrid form” – a “compromise” between cinema and television – works like Contact and David Pirie’s Rainy Day Women suggested to Campbell that cinema, as well as television, could benefit from television remembering its “televisuality”.66

 Originally posted: 30 November 2012